GrantEdwards/Python-curses-and-terminfo/Readme.md

 ports that require delays and don't have flow control.
 This option is to route Python's stdout data through libc's FILE *stdout stream that is being used by curses.putp().
 This require a bit more code, but is still pretty easy.
-Unless you wnat to call sys.stdout.flush() before every call to putp(), you need to disable buffer in the TextIOWrapper by setting write_through to True.
+Unless you want to call sys.stdout.flush() before every call to putp(), you need to disable buffer in the TextIOWrapper by setting write_through to True.